heightcalculator/Encryption/README.md

 # Why does RSA work?
 ## The math behind it
 Anytime we want to encrypt a message, we can perform whatever operation so the ciphertext does not resemble the plaintext and can be converted back into plaintext using some operation.
-For RSA, the way we have defined our encryption process is $c = p^e \pmod{n}$ where p is the plaintext, c is the ciphertext, n is the product of primes and e is the exponent for encryption such that $e$ and $\phi(n)$ are relatively prime (they need to be relatively prime so we can solve  $ed \equiv 1 \pmod{\phi(n)}$ for $d$, which is our private key).
+For RSA, the way we have defined our encryption process is $c = p^e \pmod{n}$ where p is the plaintext, c is the ciphertext, n is the product of primes and e is the exponent for encryption such that $e$ and the euler's totient function of n, $\phi(n)$, are relatively prime (they need to be relatively prime so we can solve  $ed \equiv 1 \pmod{\phi(n)}$ for $d$, which is our private key).

 Now let's look at the following operation: $c^d \pmod{n}$.
 ```math